Death in service

 - Children’s pensions

 Have you completed a Death Grant Nomination Form?

 Lump Sum Death Payment

 This benefit is paid if you die whilst still an active member of the Scheme.
 The benefit is a tax free lump sum equal to three times your actual pay.

 When you die we may be able to pay a pension to your husband/wife or your civil partner or your cohabiting partner and your dependent children.

-This will be 1/160th of your pensionable pay multiplied by the total membership you would have built up to your Normal Pension Age as long as you have at least three months membership (or you have transferred benefits in from another pension scheme).
+This will be 1/160th of your pensionable pay multiplied by the total membership you would have built up to your Normal Pension Age.

 Nominated Cohabiting Partners – the Scheme includes a cohabiting partner’s pension for dependant partners in both opposite and same sex relationships.
 The definition of a qualifying partner is: